cytrek-betoniarek/Agora/README.md

 ```
 bearer {token}
 ```
-Please note that the token is supposed to be used without quotation marks
+Please note that the token is supposed to be used without quotation marks.
 <br><br><br>
-An example of the expected date format is "01.01.2000"
+An example of the expected date format is "01.01.2000".